 1940s-1950s Decatur Heights

 Decatur was named in honor of Stephen Decatur, a popular early-American naval hero.
-Stephen Decatur was born in 1779 in Maryland and was raised in Philadelphia, Pennsylvania.
+Stephen Decatur was born in 1779 in Maryland and was raised in Philadelphia.
 At the age of 19 he joined the newly formed U.S. Navy, and rose rapidly in rank.

 Following the War of 1812 Stephen Decatur returned to the Mediterranean as commander of a squadron that defeated the Barbary pirates a second time.
-He returned to the United States again in triumph.
-Shortly thereafter in a speech in Norfolk, Virginia, he spoke his famous line: "Our Country.
+He returned to the U.S. again in triumph.
+Shortly thereafter in a speech in Norfolk, Virginia, he spoke his famous line: "Our country.
 In her intercourse with foreign nations may she always be right; but our country right or wrong."